Two women. Experiencing more. Travelling more. Boating more. Camping more.

 We all have anchors, some you can lift up and carry without too many worries, but some can really get in the way.
 We’ll share what have been our anchors and what we’ve done to work with them, rather than against them, to be able to work towards our dream and help you do the same.

-We’re becoming big believers in the Minimalist lifestyle, and it makes sense because when travelling, there won’t be any room for anything unnecessary anyway!
+We’re becoming big believers in the Minimalist lifestyle.
 It has helped us really understand what is important to us, what we value most and have made some serious cash savings along the way, as well as reduced stress levels!

 We haven’t decided yet how exactly we are going to explore Australia and as we explore these options, we want to share them with you, whether it be working whilst travelling, saving enough to live from, building a remote business, travelling by car, camper trailer, caravan or campervan, cruise or boat – there are so many ways of being able to travel and everyone is different in their own personal preference.